Amazon (NASDAQ: AMZN) is one of the biggest companies in the world, and its founder, Jeff Bezos, is among the richest people in the world.

 Apple and the iPad are responsible for over 50% of all tablets with Samsung (SSNLF) taking around 25%.

-Amazon trails behind with their Fire tablets accounting for only around 5% of the market.
+Amazon trails behind with its Fire tablets accounting for only around 5% of the market.

-This hasn’t proven to be as successful as their e-reader business.
+This hasn’t proven to be as successful as its e-reader business.

 The Future of Amazon

 Amazon is an aggressive company that has its sights on entering new markets.

 With its acquisition of Whole Foods, Amazon began competing in the supermarket arena.